We want to make it as easy as possible for you to find the information you need.

 How much is the Police and Crime Commissioner paid?

 The PCC's pay is set by the Home Secretary.
 The pay each PCC receives varies across the country, depending on the size of the Force.
-The PCC for Merseyside is paid £85,000 per year.
+The Police Commissioner for Merseyside is paid £85,000 per year.

 Who holds the Police and Crime Commissioner to account?